alanef/simple-google-maps-short-code/src/readme.txt

 You can have multiple map pins, simply add multiple addresses separated by semi-colon `;`

 `[pw_map address="Statue of Liberty National Monument NYC;Empire State Building, New York, NY, USA" key="YOUR API KEY"]`

+=== All Shortcode Options ===
+Mandatory
+* address  - Description: The address you want pinned - Allowed values: any address that Google can find, multi addresses separated by ;
+* key - Description: Your Google Maps API Key - Allowed values: valid key

+Optional ( with default values)
+* width - Description: sets the map width - Default: 100% - Allowed values: size in % or px
+* height - Description: sets the map height - Default: 400px - Allowed values: size in % or px
+* enablescrollwheel - Description: zooming on the map using a mouse scroll wheel  - Default: true - Allowed values: true or false
+* zoom - Description: The initial Map zoom level - Default: 15 - Allowed values: Valid zoom values are numbers from zero up to the supported maximum zoom level
+* disablecontrols - Description: Enables/disables all default UI buttons.
+May be overridden individually.
+Does not disable the keyboard controls - Default: false - Allowed values: true or fals
+* force - Description: disable caching of geocoding, only use this on test   - Default: false - Allowed values: true or false
+* zoomcontrol - Description: display the Zoom +/- buttons  - Default: true - Allowed values: true or false
+* nozoom - Description: fixes the zoom level by seeting min and max to the starting zoom  - Default: false - Allowed values: true or false            false
+* gesturehandling - Description: This setting controls how the amp handles gestures on the map. - Default: auto - Allowed values:
+     * "cooperative": Scroll events and one-finger touch gestures scroll the page, and do not zoom or pan the map.
+Two-finger touch gestures pan and zoom the map.
+Scroll events with a ctrl key or ⌘ key pressed zoom the map.
+In this mode the map cooperates with the page.
+     * "greedy": All touch gestures and scroll events pan or zoom the map.
+     * "none": The map cannot be panned or zoomed by user gestures.
+     * "auto": Gesture handling is either cooperative or greedy, depending on whether the page is scrollable or in an iframe.auto  // auto, greedy,cooperative, none
+* maptypeid - Description: Determines the initial map display type - Default: roadmap - Allowed values:
+     * "roadmap": This map type displays a normal street map.
+     * "satellite": This map type displays satellite images.
+     * "hybrid": This map type displays a transparent layer of major streets on satellite images.
+     * "terrain": This map type displays maps with physical features such as terrain and vegetation.

 == Frequently Asked Questions ==